-The Grave in the Road
+The Grave on the Road

 There is a a grave that stands out in Marion County by virtue of its unusual location—the edge of Cardington Road!